Security and Privacy Statement

 Depending on the nature of our relationship with you, we will transfer Personal Information to parties located in other countries in the EU an EEA.

 For example, we may transfer Personal Information in order to process international travel insurance claims and provide emergency medical assistance services when you are abroad.
+We may transfer Personal Information in order to sanction screen in accordance with our anti-money laundering policy.
 We may transfer information internationally to our group companies, service providers, business partners, government or public authorities, and other third parties.

 When making these transfers, we will take steps to ensure that your Personal Information is adequately protected and transferred in accordance with the requirements of data protection law.